-- Beneficial mix of vital, street-level uses including commercial, childcare and a café - Range of housing types and sizes including ground-oriented townhouses, studio homes all the way up to two bedrooms plus den family-oriented dwellings. - Enhanced accessibility in residential units with a number of adaptable condominiums and townhouses designed to accommodate residential lifts. - Inclusion of a concurrent 40-suite purpose-built rental apartment application at 131-139 Menzies Street in the heart of the James Bay Village Centre, which will include more than 15 belowmarket rental dwellings.
+- Beneficial mix of vital, street-level uses including commercial, childcare and a café - Range of housing types and sizes including ground-oriented townhouses, studio homes all the way up to three bedroom family-oriented dwellings. - Enhanced accessibility in residential units with a number of adaptable condominiums and townhouses designed to accommodate residential lifts. - Inclusion of a concurrent 46 suite purpose-built rental apartment application at 131-139 Menzies Street in the heart of the James Bay Village Centre.

-Neighbourhood Commercial Amenities
+Neighbourhood Placemaking Amenities

-- A dedicated neighbourhood childcare space located on Montreal Street frontage with rear courtyard (playground) space. - Service commercial space at the ground level for gathering, neighbourhood program use and placemaking. - Allocation of commercial meeting space for up to 12-hours per week of free not-for-profit and neighbourhood association meeting / activity use(s).
+- A dedicated neighbourhood childcare space located on Montreal Street frontage with rear courtyard (playground) space. - Service commercial space at the ground level for gathering, neighbourhood program use and placemaking. - Employ a universal public realm design to create accessible open space for people of all ages and abilities. - Allocation of commercial meeting space for up to 12-hours per week of free not-for-profit and neighbourhood association meeting / activity use(s).